 Yes, successful applicants can open a bank account in Thailand.

-Thailand Elite Residence Program members may open a bank account, subject to making a reservation, with the following banks:
+Thailand Privilege Residence Program members may open a bank account with the following banks:

-Bank account options available for Thailand Elite Residence Program members are:
+Bank account options available for Thailand Privilege Residence Program members are:

 There are many international health insurance companies available in Thailand, such as Allianz, AXA, Generali, and AIG.
 A package providing worldclass private hospital care in Thailand starts from an annual premium of USD 2,000 with maximum lifetime coverage of USD 2.25 million for an insured 45-year-old.
 The cost of annual premiums can be as low as USD 500; however, these are not recommended because top private hospital charges are higher than the coverage by low-premium insurance.